 What’s more appealing than conceiving your own motorcycle rally, that takes the scenic route through Morocco and then riding it?
-The answer is not many things apart from maybe; taking an arguably underpowered bike, which you’ve modified yourself.
+The answer is not many things apart from maybe, taking an arguably underpowered bike, which you’ve modified yourself.

 The bike you see here is a 2018 Royal Enfield Himalayan.